rpontes/ember_tester/README.md

 This tool promises to make debugging Ember.js applications much easier.
 Debugging is often painful because most of Ember.js lives in memory and not in files.
 The Ember Extension is a Chrome Extension that works with the Web Inspector Tools.

-The Tildeio Team seems to still be working out its kinks.
+The Tilde Team seems to still be working out its kinks.
 But, here are some resources I've found useful so far…

 * [Trying the Ember Inspector Out](http://www.kaspertidemann.com/how-to-try-out-the-ember-inspector-in-google-chrome)
 * [Yehuda's Demo](https://www.youtube.com/watch?v=18OSYuhk0Yo&hd=1)
 * [GitHub](https://github.com/tildeio/ember-extension)

-_NOTE: I couldn't get master working in the latest Chrome beta even after following the instructions, but I did get this SHA, 043e2cd230f91602ede9501cdedd5e64aab0c905, working.
-So, just, yeah… wait for it unless you love tinkering like me._

 ## Installing Ember.js with Rails